 The La Cienega/La Cieneguilla Communities Plan outlines the vision, goals and actions that are especially important to the community.
-This document will amend the SGMP, creating the basis for changes to the La Cienega/La Cieneguilla Community District Overlay (land use regulations) in the SLDC.
+This document will amend the SGMP, creating the basis for amendments to SLDC Section 9.8.
+La Cienega/La Cieneguilla Community District Overlay (land use regulations).